alessandro2serra/homepage/algorithms2/README.md

 #### ProtoHouse by **SoftKill**

-Softkill Design has recently completed ProtoHouse, a prototype for the first 3D printed house, that has the same structure than human bones.
+Softkill Design has recently completed ProtoHouse, a prototype for the first 3D printed house, that has the same structure as human bones.

 ---